ByteMastermind/Hacking-Cheatsheet/README.md

 ### Scanning the machine

 ```
-nmap -sV {IP ADDRESS}
+nmap -sV -O {IP ADDRESS}
 ```

-- This provides information about services version are which ports are in use, all in once
+- This provides information about services version, OS and which ports are in use, all in once

 ### Using DirBuster